sheat2500/HomeSpotterChallenge/README.md

 *  Bad/Malformed data
 *  Uses git and github for source control
 *  Includes a readme with instructions for building and verifying the functionality of the app

+## Details
+- FetchInfoService (IntentService) to fetch data from server and communicate with MainActivity
+- WeatherInfoBroadcast, receive JSON from IntentService and parse JSON to Model(Google GSON)
+- isNetworkAvailable Method in Activity to check whether Network is available
+- WeatherInfoActivity (FragmentActivity within a fragment) to show more information about current weather, also for further development in the activity to manage more fragments

 ## Demo